ProjectoOfficial/ProjectoOfficial/README.md

 # Hi there 😄

 ## About
-We are Daniel and Alberto, A.I.
-Engineer and Software Engineer respectively!
-We share code, projects and lessons under the name Projecto.
-Our main aim is to share knowledge; it all started randomly when we opened a YouTube Channel in 2016 and it grew very fast!
+I am Daniel Rossi, I am a Software Engineer and I am actually attending a Master degree in Artificial Intelligence Engineering!
+I share code, projects and lessons under the name Projecto.
+My main aim is to share knowledge; it all started randomly when I opened a YouTube Channel in 2016 with Alberto Lusuardi, and it has grown "very fast"!

-We are sill university students, and this means that we are looking forward to share with all of you what we learn there.
+I am still a university student, and this means that I am looking forward to share with all of you what I learn there.

-On our GitHub profile you can find code about
+On this GitHub profile you can find code about
 - instagram bot
 - A.I. algorithms
 - STM32 example code